rancher/webhook/docs.md

 In addition, as in the create validation, both a user subject and a group subject cannot be specified.

+## Feature

+### Validation Checks

+#### On update

+The desired value must not change on new spec unless it's equal to the `lockedValue` or `lockedValue` is nil.

 ## GlobalRole

 ### Validation Checks

-Note: all checks are bypassed if the GlobalRole is being deleted
+Note: all checks are bypassed if the GlobalRole is being deleted.

+#### Invalid Fields - Create and Update
+When a GlobalRole is created or updated, the webhook checks that each rule has at least one verb.

 #### Escalation Prevention